5 Easy Steps To Building The Ultimate Survival Food Kit

 Having something like a meant you were labeled a “prepper,” like it that is somehow a bad thing.
 Preppers used to be laughed at and called “conspiracy theorists” for their beliefs in preparing themselves and their families for any and every upcoming hiccup that life might throw their way.

-Getting started with building a food kit can seem overwhelming to many at first.
+Getting started with building a can seem overwhelming to many at first.
 What foods to add to the kit for the best nutrition?
 How long will the food last?
 How should the kit once I have it set up?

 These are just some of the questions you may be asking yourself, and the reason this is so is that you’re used to just buying what you like to eat and only as much as needed for the next week or so each time you go to the grocery store.